NHSDigital/tnql/README.md

 # TNQL [![Build Status](https://travis-ci.org/PublicHealthEngland/tnql.svg?branch=master)](https://travis-ci.org/PublicHealthEngland/tnql)

-Tumour Natural Query Language (TNQL) is a [Treetop](http://treetop.rubyforge.org/) driven Domain Specific Language (DSL) used by the Public Health England (PHE) National Cancer Registration Service (NCRS) to identify cohorts of tumours.
+Tumour Natural Query Language (TNQL) is a [Treetop](http://treetop.rubyforge.org/) driven Domain Specific Language (DSL) used by the Public Health England (PHE) National Cancer Registration and Analysis Service (NCRAS) to identify cohorts of tumours.

 Used for analysis, research and day-to-day operations, it was first created in March 2011 to empower non-technical users to write sophisticated human readable queries without the need to know or understand the underlying datastore and/or schema.

-In moving it into a gem, TNQL is being further decoupled from the specifics of the NCRS systems by producing an intermediate representation, known as Disease Intermediate Representation (DIR).
+In moving it into a gem, TNQL is being further decoupled from the specifics of the NCRAS systems by producing an intermediate representation, known as Disease Intermediate Representation (DIR).
 This allows us to:

 1. implement separate DIR adapters for different datastores (e.g. SQL and NoSQL datastores);
 2. utilize the same DIR adapters for different but over-lapping DSLs, starting with the Congenital Anomaly Natural Query Language (CANQL); and